Charleswork1004/Cryptowhales/README.md

 # Classes
 This project has 5 java classes
-1. AboutActivity
+1. About
-2. HomeActivity
+2. Home
-3. ConversionActivity
+3. Conversion
 4. Currency
 5. CurrencyAdapter